garyhost0630/garyhost0630.github.io/_teaching/2015-spring-teaching-2.md

 location: "City, Country"
 ---

-MCM is hosted by [American Consortium for Mathematics and Its Applications](https://www.comap.com/) We are committed to solving problem C
+MCM is hosted by American Consortium for Mathematics and Its Applications.
+We are committed to solving [Problem C: Predicting Wordle Results](../files/mcm.pdf).

 Heading 1
 ======